 Few flowers can match the fabulous spring display provided by Oriental poppies (Papaver orientale).
-While not a long blooming perennial (the plants are in flower for about 10 to 14 days), their floral display is a much anticipated event in the garden.
-The huge, silky textured flowers (sometimes over 6 inches in diameter) come in an array of colors and they almost always have a distinctive shimmering black eye at the center of the flowers that gives their appearance added drama.
+While not a long blooming perennial (the plants are in flower for about 10 to 14 days), their floral display is a highly anticipated event in the garden.
+Huge, silky textured flowers can sometimes reach over 6 inches in diameter.
+They come in an array of colors, almost always with a distinctive shimmering black eye at the center that gives their appearance added drama.

-The genus as we know them are actually the result of complex hybridization of three different species, all native to western Asia (the southern Caucasus Mountains, northeastern Turkey and the high mountains of Iran).
-Oriental poppies are best grown in colder climates (USDA zones 3 to7) and aren't a good choice for mild-winter regions.
-In fact, the colder the better.
-Gardeners in zones 3 and 4 who struggle to find a wide array of perennials that survive the winters will love these long lived beauties.
-Like peonies, a poppy can live for generations coming back year- after-year from their deep, fleshy roots.
-Once established they are there to stay, so take some time to decide where they should be planted in your yard.
+The genus, as we know them, are actually the result of complex hybridization of three different species, all native to western Asia (the southern Caucasus Mountains, northeastern Turkey and the high mountains of Iran).
+Oriental poppies are best grown in colder climates (USDA zones 3 to 7) and aren not a good choice for mild-winter regions.
+In fact, the colder the better!
+Gardeners in zones 3 and 4 who struggle to find perennials that survive the winters will love these long-lived beauties.
+Like peonies, a poppy can live for generations coming back year after year from their deep roots.
+Once established, they are there to stay, so we recommend taking some time to decide where they should be planted in your yard.

 Planting Oriental Poppies in the Fall

-Oriental poppies behave much like spring blooming daffodils and tulips, as they go summer dormant, losing their foliage by late June.
+Oriental poppies behave much like spring blooming daffodils and tulips, as they go dormant in summer, losing their foliage by late June.
 Come fall, they re-sprout the leaves that stay evergreen through the winter.
-So it's important to select some companion plants to mix in with your poppies to camouflage the dying foliage and provide more flowers.
+It's important to select companion plants to mix in with your poppies to camouflage the dying foliage and provide more flowers with different bloom times.
 The best arrangement is to interplant your poppies in between other tall growers that come into bloom in early summer.
 Plant the poppies and companions on 18 inch centers and put the poppies in the middle.

 Recommended Poppy Companions include: